aws/aws-cdk/design/cdk-assets.md

 This document specifies the requirements for this tool derived from the [continuous delivery design document](./continuous-delivery.md).

+## Assumptions

+* Similarly to any resource defined through code and managed through CloudFormation, we are not attempting to protect assets from manual tampering by users.

 ## Asset Manifest

 The main input to `cdk-assets` is a JSON file called `assets.json` which includes a manifest of assets.